In regard to energy-efficient HVAC installation in Knoxville, there’s good news for you at tax time.

 - Energy-efficient gas, propane or oil hot water boilers

 - Energy-efficient water heaters

 - Energy-efficient exterior storm windows, skylights and storm doors

 Yes, there’s a lifetime maximum credit of $500 per home.
-This means if you have claimed this credit in past years, you are required to reduce any credit you previously claimed.
+This means if you have claimed this credit in prior years, you should reduce any credit you already claimed.

-If you’ve previously claimed the max amount, you won’t qualify for any extra credits with this continuation.
+If you’ve already claimed the maximum amount, you won’t qualify for any extra credits with this expansion.